Updated: February 11th, 2025

 The main idea behind the preferential voting system is to provide voters with a means of ranking the candidates vying for a particular seat in order of their choice (preference).
 Voters assign the number one next to their first choice.
 Then they put the number two next to their second, and so forth.

 If a voter’s first choice of candidate fails to be elected, officials may re-examine their vote, and their other preferences will have consideration.
-By doing this, candidates can build an absolute majority of support (more than fifty percent of the votes) instead of the simple majority required under the first-past-the-post voting method.
+By doing this, candidates can build an absolute majority of support (more than 50% of the votes) instead of the simple majority required under the first-past-the-post voting method.

 Despite this system being more complex, preferential voting is considered a better option since it delivers a satisfactory result to most voters.
 The method was first used in an Australian federal election back in 1917 during a by-election in Victoria for an upcoming general election for both houses of their federal parliament.

+It is fair to say that until recently, most of the electoral systems used across the globe have usually proved remarkably resilient to any radical change, regardless of how hard some institutions push for their reform.
 However, this pattern has broken down in several established democracies in the last decade.
 The emergence of revitalized governments has also played a significant role in the revival of interest in what criteria officials should use for voting.

 Given these developments, the primary goal of the information provided above is to outline the main variants between the different kinds of voting methods currently in use.
 It also intends to stir up the right kind of debate among stakeholders of the sector, especially regarding the reformation of the status quo.